msalig/Web-Engineering-II-Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The objective of this project was to develop a website of our choice using HTML, CSS, and JavaScript.
-The project aimed to assess our skills in web development and focused on implementing best practices, user experience, and responsive design principles.

-If you want to see the entire project description, take a look here: [Project Description](./docs/Project%20Description.pdf)

-A live preview can be seen here: [Github Pages](https://msalig.github.io/Web-Engineering-II-Project/index.html)
+Objective: The goal of this project is to create a contemporary blogging platform with the flexibility to adopt a general customized theme.
+The project's primary purpose is to evaluate your web development skills, with particular emphasis on backend development while considering frontend requirements.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>